Pacific Access Category Resident Visa

 If your passport expires, you must apply to transfer your visa to a new passport before you can travel.

-Transferring a visa to a new passport
+Transferring your visa to a new passport

 Alert